Back to Blog

 Multi-Location Review Management: A Practical Guide

-The math that keeps multi-location business owners up at night: 5 locations, 4 review platforms each, that's 20 separate places to check for new reviews.
+Do the math on multi-location review monitoring: 5 locations, 4 review platforms each, that's 20 separate places to check for new reviews.
 Every day.

 Nobody does that.
-So what actually happens is: reviews pile up unanswered.
+So reviews pile up unanswered.
 The location with the problem employee keeps getting 2-star reviews that nobody sees for weeks.
-Your best location is quietly building a 4.8 rating while your worst one is dragging the brand down at 3.4.
-And you find out about all of it too late.
+Your best location is quietly building a 4.8 rating while your worst one sits at 3.4.
+You find out about all of it too late.

 This isn't a discipline problem.
 It's a systems problem.